xgrau/oculina-coral-sc-atlas/README.md

 #### Macrosynteny analyses

 Analyse patterns of macrosynteny, i.e. the evolution of ancestral linkage groups of genes (ALGs) in extant genomes.

-To run from `results_annotation`.

-- Ancestral linkeage group analysis:
+This analysis is geared towards identifying ALGs at the Cnidaria level (shared between Xenia sp, Rhopilema esculentum and Hydra vulgaris) and score their conservation in our ingroup of interest (Scleractinia).
+To be run from `results_annotation`.

 ```bash
 # 1. Align all-to-all, all species of interest: